ks-chartr/electric--open-ev-database/README.md

         python manage.py runserver

-- Your blog app is running at
+- Your app is running at

         localhost:8000